dafny-lang/dafny/docs/HowToFAQ/Errors-Resolver3.md

 comparison of prefixes in sequences (just `<`), subset relations among sets, and for rank (structural depth) comparisons between values of the same datatype.
-But both operands must be values of the some datatype.
+When used for rank comparison, both operands must be values of the same datatype.

 <!--two instances, for < and for > -->